isomerpages/np-imdajtm/pages/Career Conversion Programme.md

 <p></p>
 <p>Under the Jobs Transformation Map, the Training Partners will help companies
 to do job redesign and reskilling for their existing employees to take on new/redesigned job roles.
-Do contact any of the Training Partners if you wish to find out more.</p>
+Do contact any of the <a href="/contact-us/" rel="noopener noreferrer nofollow" target="_blank">Training Partners</a> if you wish to find out more.</p>
 <p></p>
 <p></p>
 <p>